 But qualifications, knowledge and experience mean nothing in isolation – it’s what you do with them that counts.

-Whether you’re a freelancer, small business owner or pursuing a corporate career path, to make the most of your expertise and achieve the kind of exceptional results that set you apart from the competition, you need edge.
+To make the most of your expertise and achieve the kind of exceptional results that set you apart from the competition, you need edge.

 The 7 edge attributes that drive success

 The first attribute of edge is getting stuff done in the most efficient way – working smart.

 You know how much more productive you can be on a good day – imagine how much you could achieve if every day was a good day.

 This requires you to have robust plans and systems, effective habits and checklists and a productive mindset that ends procrastination and increases resilience.